wirjo/databricks-aws-workshop-setup/README.md

 2. Update the files `config/instructors.yml` and `config/students.yml` placing the emails in separate lines / items in the YAML file.

+> [!Warning]
-**IMPORTANT NOTE**: For `instructors.yml`, ensure that the email is related to an existing user account.
+> For `instructors.yml`, ensure that the email is related to an existing user account.
 (Terraform does not create new users for instructors but only uses the email as reference for an internal search).

 ## Run Terraform